toladata/Knowledgebase/12-learn-toladata/unit-6-analyze-your-data/linking-evidence-from-track-with-indicators-in-activity.md

 ## `Exercise`

-Go to TolaData at [https://demo-activity.toladata.io](https://demo-activity.toladata.io)**\*** \[Opens an external website in a new tab\] and **review the contents of the Reports tab for your chosen data set.
-What conclusions can you draw from these charts?
-What calculations you might want to perform on your data?**
+Go to TolaData at [https://demo.toladata.io](https://demo.toladata.io)**\*** \[Opens an external website in a new tab\] and **link a data set from Track with your previously created indicator. **Observe how your indicator result gets updated as new data comes through.

 **\*Already a customer?
 Please refer directly to your production site.**

 > ### Further reading
 >
-> 1. Read more on [cleaning and merging data sets in Track](https://help.toladata.com/clean-and-merge-data.html) \[link redirects to other Knowledgebase article\].
+> 1. Read more on [linking evidence to collected data](https://help.toladata.com/8-indicators/linking-evidence-to-collected-data.html) \[link redirects to other Knowledgebase article\].

 ##